-Regarding the quantitative survey, even though the sample is small, and did not allow a formal validation of the measurement scale or an exploration of differences according to socio-demographic, work-related characteristics and setting (public vs private sector), it allowed piloting the questionnaire before the launch of a larger paper-form survey which is currently on-going across all maternity clinics.
+The use of both COM-B and TDF to guide data collection and analysis offered a structured approach in identifying and classifying influences on the target behaviour.
+The complimentary nature of the three studies allowed method and informant triangulation (intraining and registered midwives).
+While data saturation was reached, it is unclear whether theoretical saturation was achieved due to the purposive sample of the focus group and voluntary participation in the workshop.
+Participants may represent a motivated group while a more heterogeneous sample may have identified additional barriers and/or facilitators.
+Even though the survey sample is small, it allowed piloting the questionnaire before the launch of a larger paper-form survey which is currently on-going across maternity clinics.
 This will provide the opportunity to assess the consistency of the findings with a representative sample of midwives.
 Finally, as the findings also indicate, midwives' practices are influenced by the behaviour of other actors (other providers and pregnant women) and organizational factors (clinic policies and leadership).
-Thus, future studies could approach the issue as a complex adaptive system, especially as many of the identified intervention components concern the micro- and macroorganizational level beyond the direct control or influence of the research team.
+Thus, future studies could approach the issue as a complex adaptive system.

-Barriers and facilitators related to midwives' educational role
+Perceived barriers and facilitators related to midwives' educational role

 Barriers to midwives' educational role are likely to be topic- (e.g. smoking cessation versus mental health screening), healthcare system- (e.g. status of midwifery) and context- (e.g. low versus high-resource setting) specific, thus, making comparison of findings across international settings difficult.
-The rapid review (preparatory phase) identified fifteen studies published in 2012-2020, originating from a small number of settings; five from the UK, six from Australia and four from New Zealand, Canada, Tanzania and Uganda (see Additional file 5).
-Seven used predominantly qualitative methods to collect information, such as focus groups, interviews or written responses [37-44].
-Four employed a paper-based or online questionnaire survey with varying number of items (N=40-56) [45-48] and three mixed-methods [28, 49, 50].
-Qualitative and mixed-method studies employed the COM-B [38, 39, 49, 50] or the TDF [28, 37, 40-44] to inform the interview guide and code the material.
+The rapid review (study D) identified fifteen studies published in 2012-2020, originating from a small number of settings; five from the UK, six from Australia and four from New Zealand, Canada, Tanzania and Uganda (see Additional file 5).
+Seven used predominantly qualitative methods to collect information, such as focus groups, interviews or written responses [29-36].
+Four employed a paper-based or online questionnaire survey with varying number of items (N = 40-56) [37-40] and three mixed-methods [25, 41, 42].
+Qualitative and mixed-method studies employed the COM-B [30, 31, 41, 42] or the TDF [25, 29, 32-36] to inform the interview guide and code the material.

-The majority of studies do not address the education and/or health promotion role of midwives in general but focus on exploring barriers to implementing a specific policy, programme or intervention; for example, smoking cessation support [40, 45, 48], advice for physical activity [38], alcohol [46] or nutrition [37], place of birth discussions [49], Down syndrome prenatal screening [42], antenatal Corticosteroid Clinical Practice guidelines [43]

-and antenatal magnesium sulphate for fetal neuroprotection guidelines [44].
-A number of studies focus on special population groups, such as obese pregnant women [47], indigenous women [50] and women with refugee background [41].
+The majority of studies do not address the education and/or health promotion role of midwives in general but focus on exploring barriers to implementing a specific policy, programme or intervention; for example, smoking cessation support [32, 37, 40], advice for physical activity [30], alcohol [38] or nutrition [29], place of birth discussions [41], Down syndrome prenatal screening [34], antenatal Corticosteroid Clinical Practice guidelines [35] and antenatal magnesium sulphate for fetal neuroprotection guidelines [36].
+A number of studies focus on special population groups, such as obese pregnant women [39], indigenous women [42] and women with refugee background [33].

-The study by McLellan et al. (2019) is more similar to the current study in terms of aims [28].
-Focusing on multiple health promotion practice behaviours (termed, HeP-PBes), the authors performed semi-structured interviews with eleven community midwives, followed by an online survey.
+The study by McLellan et al (2019) is more similar to the current study in terms of aims [25].
+Focusing on multiple health promotion practice behaviours (termed, HePPBes), the authors performed semi-structured interviews with eleven community midwives, followed by an online survey.
 Similar to our findings, the authors identified that UK midwives hold strong beliefs about the importance of health promotion and their own role.
 Clinical work overload, lack of continuity of care, quality of the relationship with pregnant women and lack of training also emerged as some of the main barriers, even though, unlike Cyprus, the role of the midwife as a Public Health Practitioner is institutionalized in the UK.